Decoupling thermoelectric coefficients of multilayer graphene by nanomeshing: Results and discussion

-Figure~\ref{Fig3} (a) presents the electrical conductivity of the GN and GNNM regions (open and solid symbols, respectively).
-Both exhibit similar values of $\sigma$, which are slightly modulated by the gate voltage.
-The electrical conductivity of the GNNM region is weakly reduced with respect to the GN region.
-This reduction is likely due to stronger charge carrier scattering at the hole boundaries and pore-edge-trapped charges.
-The extracted $\sigma$ value for the GNNM region varies from $0.9 \times 10^6$~S/m to $1.3 \times 10^6$~S/m, while for the GN region it ranges from $1.0 \times 10^6$~S/m to $1.6 \times 10^6$~S/m.
-The minimum value of $\sigma$ for both the GN and GNNM regions occurs at the same slightly negative gate voltage.
+In both cases the electrical conductivities are slightly modulated by the gate voltage.
+The electrical conductivity of the GNNM region is quite reduced with respect to the GN region.
+The extracted $\sigma_{GNNM}$ values vary from $0.5 \times 10^6$~S/m to $0.8 \times 10^6$~S/m, while the extracted $\sigma_{GN}$ values range from $1.0 \times 10^6$~S/m to $1.6 \times 10^6$~S/m.
+The minimum value of $\sigma$ occurs in both cases at the same slightly negative gate voltage $(\approx -2~V)$.
 The similar behavior observed in the gate-dependent transport properties is closely related to the fact that both the GN and GNNM regions originate from the same graphene flake.
 The conductivity modulation cannot be assigned to a well-defined energy gap, but rather to the complex band structure of multilayer graphene, which is explored by varying the gate voltage.
-Alternatively, the conductivity modulation can be explained by a gate-induced effect confined to very few layers of the GN and GNNM regions, where the high charge carrier density results in strong screening of the gate electric field.
+Alternatively, the conductivity modulation can be explained by a gate-induced effect confined to very few layers of the GN and GNNM regions, where charge carrier density strongly screen the gate electric field.
 Note that the gate voltage range is intentionally limited to values below $\sim \mid15\mid$~V to avoid leakage through the hBN layer.
+We model the GNNM region as a porous medium containing vacuum pores, whose electrical and thermal properties can be described classically within the framework of the Maxwell–Eucken model \cite{oh_jinwoo_yoo_2017_significantly, tang_Jinyao_Wang_2010_holey}.
+This effective medium approach accounts for the impact of inclusions (here, pores) on the electric and thermal transport by treating them as non-conducting regions embedded in a homogeneous matrix.
+It provides analytical expressions linking the effective electrical and thermal conductivities to the porosity.
+In this framework, for a given porosity $P$, the estimated reduction of the electrical (and thermal) conductivity is given by $\sigma_{\mathrm{GNNM}}/\sigma_{\mathrm{GN}} = (1-P)/(1+P/2) \approx 0.55$.
+This estimation is in good agreement with the experimental data.
+In fact, by applying a factor of 0.55 to the measured gate dependence of $\sigma_{GN}$, we obtain values that closely match the measured gate dependence of $\sigma_{GNNM}$ (continuous red line in Fig. ~\ref{Fig3} (a)).